LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Traning the model
 We define the parameters for the random forest training as follows:
-n_estimators: This is the number of trees in the random forest classification.
+1. n_estimators: This is the number of trees in the random forest classification.
 We have defined 500 trees in our random forest.
-criterion: This is the loss function used to measure the quality of the split.
+2. criterion: This is the loss function used to measure the quality of the split.
 There are two available options in sklearn — gini and entropy.
 We have used entropy.
-random_state: This is the seed used by the random state generator for randomizing the dataset.
+3. random_state: This is the seed used by the random state generator for randomizing the dataset.

-Next, we use the training dataset (both dependent and independent to train the random forest), as well as checking the important features
+Next, we use the training dataset (both dependent and independent to train the random forest), as well as checking the important features.

 ``` Python
 fr = RandomForestClassifier(n_estimators=500, criterion = 'entropy',  random_state =11)
 fr.fit(X_st_scaled, Y_st)